 Cetaphil is a much older brand that CeraVe.
 It was created in 1947 by a pharmacist in Texas who wanted to create a gentle skin cleanser.
 That cleanser is known today as the Cetaphil Gentle Skin Cleanser and still uses the same formula as when it was first created over 70 years ago.

-CeraVe is a much newer company and founded in 2005 by American researchers and dermatologists.
+CeraVe is a much newer company founded in 2005 by American researchers and dermatologists.
 It is the first and only skincare brand which offers a full line of products containing three essential ceramides that the skin needs.

 Since CeraVe is a more modern company it has taken advantage of the latest technology to develop its formula.
 The brand use their patented Multivesicular Emulsion (MVE) technology in all their products.
 It allows ceramides to be released into the skin slowly over time, keeping the skin hydrated throughout the day.